 Some people aren’t so lucky.
 If you’re born with a chronic condition like diabetes or epilepsy, there’s no way to avoid medical expenses.
 And if you can’t avoid medical expenses, you need health insurance.
 Period.
 Full stop.

-If this sounds familiar, please factor the cost of health insurance into your financial predictions.
-Freelancing provides more freedom than a regular job, but it comes at a cost.
-You’ll miss out on 401K’s, insurance, paid time off, and other benefits typically provided by traditional employers.
+Sounds familiar?
+If so, please factor the cost of health insurance into your financial predictions.
+Self employment provides more freedom than a regular job, but it carries a cost.
+You’ll miss out on 401K’s, insurance, paid time off, and other benefits provided by traditional employers.
 Is it worth the sacrifice?
 (I can’t answer that question for you.)

 5. How do you feel about spending a LOT of time alone?